Surrounded by mysteries and conspiracies, the Vatican Museums are one of the main attractions of Vatican City, Rome.

-They were responsible for the frescos in the walls, representing the scenes of the old and new testament.
+They were responsible for the frescos on the walls, representing the scenes of the old and new Testaments.

 Back in that time, the ceiling was painted with starry stars while the altar wall had a scene of the birth of Jesus and the life of the Virgin.

-Years later though, Michelangelo was called to change the decoration of the chapel a little.
+Years later, Michelangelo was called to change the decoration of the chapel a little.
 It was then that he painted the ceiling.
-Nine central panels showing stories of the Genesis, from the creation to the fall of man, the Flood and the rebirth of the human race with Noah.
+Nine central panels show stories of Genesis, from the creation to the fall of man, the Flood, and the rebirth of the human race with Noah.

 Creation of Adam

-Among all the details in the Sistine Chapel, its masterpiece is hanging in the ceiling.
+Among all the details in the Sistine Chapel, its masterpiece is hanging on the ceiling.
 The Creation of Adam is one of the nine panels created by Michelangelo.

 It is located right in the middle, and despite all the other scenes, it is impossible not to find this one, since you will find a crowd in the same spot looking up, that’s the hint.

-What calls attention on this scene, especially for the time it was painted, is that God is depicted as an elderly, with grey hair and beard, wearing simple clothes that exposes part of his arms and legs.
+What calls attention to this scene, especially for the time it was painted, is that God is depicted as elderly, with grey hair and a beard, wearing simple clothes that expose part of his arms and legs.